6 Tips for Driving an EV During Winter in St. Petersburg, FL

 1. Always Check Your Tire Pressure

 When the temperature drops, your EV’s tire pressure drops along with it.
-This will lead to a higher rolling resistance and reduced range for the vehicle.
-In order to ensure safety during your trip, it is best to check your tire pressure regularly, especially when the temperature drops.
-In doing so, you can save up to 13% of your average range and drive more effectively in the cold.
+This leads to higher rolling resistance and reduced range.
+To stay safe and efficient, check your tire pressure regularly, especially on cold mornings.
+Maintaining correct pressure can save up to 13 percent of your average range and help your EV drive more predictably on slick pavement.

 2. Use Indoor Parking Spaces